nerdreich/wiki.md/README.md

 ### Planned for v1.0.0

-* better page history browser
+* mark direkt fs changes as 'unknown' author in history
 * password manager

 ### Planned for v1.1.0